COMPARE WINDOW QUOTES

 French windows are full-length windows – sometimes known as French doors – with very large glass panes.
 Sometimes the upper or lower parts aren’t glazed, but their signature style is that they are see-through for the most part.

-We can differentiate French windows from patio doors or sliding doors in that French windows open inwards or outwards rather than having a sliding mechanism.
+We differentiate French windows from patio doors or sliding doors in that French windows open inwards or outwards rather than having a sliding mechanism.
 They are hinged double doors, generally opening outwards.
 They offer great advantages for small homes since you can make the most of the entire opening rather than losing out on half of that space with sliding doors.

 Are French windows safe?